xenia-e/capstone/README.md

 We need to visualize our data to explore it and determine the best statistcal test and training model to use.

 If the data is structured tabular data, we would like to use a Random Forest Classifier.
 This is an ensemble learning method for classification and regression that take in many small decision trees for training for a more accurate output.

+We would also like to use a neural network and compare the accuracy and results.

 #### How are you training your model?
 Statistical Test: TBD